klaytn/klaytn-docs/docs/klaytn/design/token-economy.md

 * A Council member selected as Validator must validate the block proposed by the Proposer

 ## Klaytn Community Fund <a id="klaytn-community-fund"></a>
-The Klaytn Community Fund (KCF) was established to support Klaytn's sustainable and transparent economic growth.
+The Klaytn Community Fund (KCF) was established to support Klaytn's mission of enabling greater transparency and verifiability.
 It's important to keep in mind that the former Klaytn Growth Fund (KGF) and Klaytn Improvement Reserve (KIR) have merged to become the new Klaytn Community Fund (KCF).

 The Klaytn Community Fund will be used to fund activities that improves the Klaytn ecosystem, such as: